Accrual schedules

 Reconciliation

-When accruals are based on actual transactions, the accrual amounts that are posted to that plan are accurate.
+When accruals are based on actual transactions, the accrual amounts posted to that plan are accurate.
 This may not be true when accruals are based on a defined accrual schedule.
 For example, you might create an accrual schedule based on an estimate that 1,000 units of an item will be sold.
 When the marketing program is over, you discover that 1,100 units were sold.

 You can also use the general journal to make adjustments to the payment amount for an accrual.